-In this article we will provide the necessary steps to recover the UFiber OLT.
-This process will completely restore the UF-OLT to factory default settings and erase all custom configuration.
+In this article we will provide the necessary steps to recover the UFiber OLT models.
+This process will completely restore the device to the factory default settings and erases all custom configuration.

 NOTES & REQUIREMENTS: